Glow-Lang/glow/docs/glow-reference-manual.md

 the same as the usual type `UInt256` of Ethereum.
 Operations that yield integers greater or equal to 2**256 or less than zero will cause a runtime error.

-The syntax is just decimal for the moment: just write a non-empty sequence of digits from `0` to `9`.

 TODO: We will support a richer set of integer types in the near future, and will add hexadecimal syntax.